SANCLA/Domoticz_DSS/README.md

 	it is sometimes difficult to share the correct information.
 For example configuration files, log files or properties of the environment.
 The aim of this script is to simplify this process by collecting information from your own personal Domoticz environment in a simple, accessible but safe manner.
-	This information can then be shared with third parties, such as the Domoticz forum.
+	This information can then be shared with third parties, such as the Domoticz forum or (plugin) developers.

 # NOTES
 	NAME:		Domoticz Diagnostic Support Script (DDSS)